The real reasons keeping the Carmichael mine alive

 Simultaneously, though, the systemic change needed to transition from coal will only be delivered through the mechanisms of representative politics.
 Governments will only do better when they are compelled to.
 There is no one path to this goal, although as the shift to renewables accelerates, the economic logic will become more and more difficult to resist.
 Nor will it be easy, and time is desperately short.
 But as the battle over Carmichael shows, it can be done.

 James Bradley is an author and a critic.
-His books include the novels Wrack, The Resurrectionist and Clade.
+His books include Wrack, The Resurrectionist, Clade and Ghost Species.

 Head west from Townsville and time seems to shift.
 As the sudden hills of the coast give way to open country the terrain spreads out: forest replaced by vagrant woodland and scrubby brigalow, the deep red shapes of termite mounds protruding from the grass like countless miniature megaliths.
 Above the road wheel black kites and wedge-tailed eagles; once a mob of red-tailed black cockatoos floats by, calling mournfully, their massive heads and bodies suspended aloft on slow-beating wings.